pollyweb-org/pollyweb-docs/4 ⚙️ Solution/50 🫥 Agent domains/Identifiers 🆔/🆔😃 Identifier talkers/Biostamp 🎫 disclose/🆔 Biostamp 😃 talker.md

 1. **Why not a canonical approach using `Issuer` and `Token`?**

-    Using the `Issuer` and `Token` fields from a [Token 🎫](<../../../../30 🧩 Data/Tokens 🎫/🎫 Token/🎫 Token.md>), instead of a Biomarker, would allow an [Identity 🆔 domain](<../../🆔 Identifier agent/🆔 Identifier 🫥 agent.md>) to track the usage of Tokens an map them to a citizen.
+    Using the `Issuer` and `Token` fields from a [Token 🎫](<../../../../30 🧩 Data/Tokens 🎫/🎫 Token/🎫 Token.md>), instead of a Biomarker, would allow an [Identifier 🆔 domain](<../../🆔 Identifier agent/🆔 Identifier 🫥 agent.md>) to track the usage of Tokens an map them to a citizen.
-    * Assuming that [Identity 🆔 domains](<../../🆔 Identifier agent/🆔 Identifier 🫥 agent.md>) will predominantly be implemented by nations or by their agents, this would allow a nation to track their citizens worldwide in daily interactions with businesses.
+    * Assuming that [Identifier 🆔 domains](<../../🆔 Identifier agent/🆔 Identifier 🫥 agent.md>) will predominantly be implemented by nations or by their agents, this would allow a nation to track their citizens worldwide in daily interactions with businesses.

     ---
     <br/>